Full Scale

-Three billion smartphone users will spend over $100 billion on mobile apps in 2019.
-In addition to the large revenue potential of the mobile app market, startups and established companies understand the value of having their services available on smartphones for higher availability and a more seamless experience.
+Three billion smartphone users spent over $100 billion on mobile apps in 2019.
+In addition to the large revenue potential of the mobile app market, startups, and established companies understand the value of having their services available on smartphones for higher availability and a more seamless experience.

 There is huge potential here:

-2. an app that integrates, streamlines, enhances and augments an existing solution or service.
+- an app that integrates, streamlines, enhances, and augments an existing solution or service.

 Understanding the mobile app development challenges will provide valuable insight — whether you are a developer, entrepreneur, or individual who wants to learn more about mobile development.